drhsqlite/fossil-mirror/www/backup.md

 than work around the lack of these features.
-If you’re on macOS, which still ships 1.0 as of the time of this writing, [Homebrew][hb] offers the current version of OpenSSL, but to avoid a conflict with the platform version it’s [unliked][hbul] by default, so you have to give an explicit path to its “cellar” directory:
+If you’re on macOS, which still ships 1.0 as of the time of this writing, [Homebrew][hb] offers the current version of OpenSSL, but to avoid a conflict with the platform version it’s [unlinked][hbul] by default, so you have to give an explicit path to its “cellar” directory:

        /usr/local/Cellar/openssl\@1.1/1.1.1g/bin/openssl ...